souvikkundu88/souvikkundu88/README.md

 ## Hi there 👋

-### I'm a result-driven software developer with experience in developing scalable web applications using JavaScript ES6.
-I have worked on fullstack web application projects using the latest technologies React, Angular, TypeScript, Node.js, Express, MongoDB, with a good understanding of the best practices of design patterns such as MVVM.
+### I'm a self-motivated, result-driven software developer with experience in developing web applications using JavaScript ES6.
+I have worked on fullstack web application projects using the latest technologies React, Angular, TypeScript, Node.js, Express, MongoDB.
 You may reach out to me for work 📧 kivtech88@gmail.com

 <!--